hanna-greaves/Token-Says/README.md

 ![image](https://user-images.githubusercontent.com/22696153/126870404-1ed65d98-297f-4f9e-9d59-730b721f4e82.png)
 > An Azer token reacts to their heated body invocation (token art by Forgotten Adventures)

-# Alpha (WARNING)
+# Beta (WARNING)
-This module is in alpha.
-Use at your own risk for the time being.
-There may be significant changes to the API or functions or data structure as feature use becomes known.
+This module is in beta.
+There may be additional changes to the API or functions or data structure as feature use becomes refined.
 Please keep your rules to a minimum to avoid too much lost work.
-Though I am designing not to be system specific, so far this is only tested in DND5E.
+Though I am designing not to be system specific, so far this is only tested in DND5E (though confirmed to work in PF2E).

 ## Why Use?
 Your players or DM may want to add a little spice to their Foundry VTT session.
 Perhaps they have a halfling archer that says little quips whenever they score a hit with their shortbow.
 Or perhaps they have a samurai warrior that expresses a teaching with each katana strike.
 Or perhaps the DM would like a lion's bite action to be coordinated with one of a number of possible roaring sounds on occasion.
 All of these things are possible with Token Says.